My New Kentucky Home

 Berea College opened a large, forested area to hiking in summer 2025.

-It’s called Pinnacle Knob Trails, and these trails all begin across Hwy 21 from the Forest Outreach Center.
+It’s called Pinnacle Knob Trails, and its trails all begin across Hwy 21 from the Forest Outreach Center.

 This vibrant image, and many like it, captivated me as I hiked about seven miles on Pinnacle Knob in early November.